Goodwill Changes Lives

 The program is free but there will be a $50 charge per student at the beginning of the course to process each candidate’s certifications.

 We currently hold 15 federal contracts with all four military branches in the communities that we serve.
-Our employees stock grocery stores shelves on military bases, serve thousands of meals to service members every day, perform secure mail room operations and much more.
+Our employees stock grocery store shelves on military bases, serve thousands of meals to service members every day, perform secure mail room operations and much more.

 This program changes lives and benefits our communities by reducing the strain on government entitlement programs.
 We are proud to be a part of the AbilityOne program.